 The Graduate School of Arts and Sciences offers graduate programs leading to the Master of Arts (MA), Master of Arts in Education (MAEd), Master of Arts in Human Services (MAHS), Master of Fine Arts (MFA), Master of Healthcare Leadership (MHL), Master of Science (MS), and Doctor of Philosophy (PhD) degrees.
-On the School of Medicine campus, the Graduate School offers the MS, MHL, and PhD degrees in select programs of study.
-For information on the degree requirements for all other graduate degrees (MA, MAEd, MAHS, MFA), please consult the Graduate Bulletin maintained and administered through the Reynolda campus.
+On the School of Medicine campus, the Biomedical Graduate Programs Office offers the MS, MHL, and PhD degrees in select programs of study.
+For information on the degree requirements for all other graduate degrees (MA, MAEd, MAHS, MFA), please consult the Graduate Bulletin maintained and administered through the Arts and Sciences Graduate Office.